Festival Season in the City: A Guide to Newcastle's Festival Calendar

 Aelius Alternative @ Various Locations

 Newcastle has a strong reputation for a thriving and evolving underground music scene, which every now and then throws up a band or artist that go on to conquer the charts and stages of the UK and beyond.
-And it’s festivals like Aelius Alternative – which makes its return to Toon this year – that help get those bands noticed.
-Taking place the city centre, the festival has an impressive and varied line-up of established and upcoming local talent and is followed by an after-party at The Globe to keep you dancing till the early hours.
+And it’s festivals like Aelius Alternative – which returns to the Toon for a third time this year – that help get those bands noticed.
+Taking place at three beloved city centre venues – The Globe, Head of Steam and Mosaic Tap – the festival promises and impressive and varied line-up of North East grassroots musicians including the likes of Newcastle alt-rock trio Cane Rouge and Stockton neo-soul songstress Marina Josephina.

 Lost Minds @ Exhibition Park